diem/dip/lips/lip-4.md

 ## NC to C Transaction Flow

-User A (address 0x1234) on a NC wallet wishes to send 100 microlibra to merchant B who is on a private custodial wallet (Where the custodial wallet has a public address of 0x7777 and the merchant has a sub-account of 0x987).
+User A (address 0x1234) on a NC wallet wishes to send 100 microlibra to merchant B who is on a private custodial wallet (Where the custodial wallet has a public address of 0x7777 and the merchant has a sub-account of 'bob').
 User A's client now composes a raw transaction with the following relevant fields:

 ```
 metadata = GeneralMetadatav0 {
-  to_subaddress: 0x987,
+  to_subaddress: 'bob',
 };

-program = deposit<LBR>(
+program = encode_peer_to_peer_with_metadata_script(
+    "LBR" /*currency*/,
     0x7777 /*recipient*/,
     100 /*amount*/,
     lcs(MetadataType::GeneralMetadataType(